Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 Here, Marill gets an entry despite the baby Azurill existing.
 Likewise, Pikachu, Wobbuffet, and others of their kind get entries.

+Pending further research, each Pokémon is limited to 16 egg moves.

 ### ``evodata.s``

 Evolutions have a file per Pokémon describing method of evolution, parameter for that method, and the species that it evolves into.
 Each of these is a 2-byte halfword, totaling 6 bytes per evolution.